apache/pekko/akka-docs/src/main/paradox/stream/stream-customize.md

 **This section is a stub and will be extended in the next release**

-Operators can access the @apidoc[akka.stream.Attributes] object created by the materializer.
+Operators can access the @apidoc[stream.Attributes] object created by the materializer.
 This contains all the applied (inherited) attributes applying to the operator, ordered from least specific (outermost) towards the most specific (innermost) attribute.
 It is the responsibility of the operator to decide how to reconcile this inheritance chain to a final effective decision.